-- 6.3.
+- 6.2.3.
+The mounted tyres shall be identified and recorded in the vehicle type approval documentation. - 6.2.4.
+The vehicle may be fitted with protective equipment that does not affect the results of the tests. - 6.3.
 Test Targets - 6.3.1.
-The target used for the vehicle detection tests shall be a regular high-volume series production passenger car of Category M1 AA saloon- or alternatively a "soft target" representative of such a vehicle in terms of its identification characteristics applicable to the sensor system of the AEBS under test according to ISO 19206-3:2020[TP64].
+The target used for the vehicle detection tests shall be a regular high-volume series production passenger car of Category $M_1$ or alternatively a "soft target" representative of a vehicle in terms of its identification characteristics applicable to the sensor system of the AEBS under test according to ISO 19206-3:2021.
 The reference point for the location of the vehicle shall be the most rearward point on the centreline of the vehicle. - 6.3.2.
-The target used for the pedestrian detection tests shall be a child "articulated soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO 19206-2:2018.
+The target used for the pedestrian detection tests shall be a child "articulated soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO 19206-2:2018. - 6.4.
+Warning and Activation Test with a Stationary Vehicle Target